DremOSDeveloperTeam/SparrOS-ISO-Multiboot-creator/README.md

 # SparrOS-ISO-Multiboot-creator

-This program was created to allow you to create your own Multiboot ISO.
+This program is a tutorial on how to create your own Multiboot ISO.

 # SparrOS-Multiboot Linux Version